 (Thanks to Bill Haithcoat for help regarding the history and operation of the Gulf Wind.)

 After 1967 the SAL had merged with the Atlantic Coast Line, forming the Seaboard Coast Line and the train's daily departures were sliced to just three days per week and usually included no more than a grill car, coaches, a diner-lounge, and sometimes a sleeper.
 As the Louisville & Nashville continued reducing services it changed the train's departure from New Orleans to late evening, around 8:30 P.M.
 Despite the train's declining service, however, it remained a very nice operation with well-maintained equipment right up until the end.
-The Gulf Wind's final run came on April 30, 1971 as Amtrak decided not to retain the train.
+The Wind's final run came on April 30, 1971 as Amtrak decided not to retain the train.
 However, part of the route between Mobile and New Orleans was kept, as the Gulf Coast Limited until being canceled in 1997.
-For original scheduling and timetable information about the Gulf Wind please click here.
+For original scheduling and timetable information please click here.